syncfusion-content/flutter-docs/Flutter/pdf-viewer/form-filling.md

 ### How to create and display a custom signature pad?

-With the above option available in the `SfPdfViewer`, you can easily hide the built-in signature pad and create and display a custom signature pad to draw and add personalised signatures to the signature form field.
+With the above option in the `SfPdfViewer`, you can easily hide the built-in signature pad and create and display a custom signature pad to draw and add personalized signatures to the signature form field.
 The following code example explains the same.

-In this example, the custom signature pad using `SfSignaturePad` will be displayed when tapping on the signature field with the following options:
+In this example, the custom signature pad using the `SfSignaturePad` will be displayed when tapping on the signature field with the following options:

 * **Clear** - Clears all the signature strokes in the `SfSignaturePad`.
 * **Save** - Saves the signature strokes in the `SfSignaturePad` to the signature form field as an image.